 - A single taxable profit is calculated

-As PTs grow online, income often becomes fragmented across platforms such as:
+As PTs grow online, income often becomes fragmented across platforms.

 - PayPal